-- 2. In the Playback toolbar, activate the Enable Sound <> button. - 3.
+- 2. In the Playback toolbar, activate the Enable Sound

+button. - 3.
 Do one of the following: - Click the Play > button in the Playback toolbar. - From the top menu, select Play > Play or click on the Enter/Return key. - 4.
-To hear the sound played back again and again, do one of the following: - Click the Loop Sutton in the Playback toolbar - From the top menu, select Play > Loop. - 5.
+To hear the sound played back again and again, do one of the following:

+- From the top menu, select Play > Loop. - 5.
 To mute soundtrack, on the left side of the sound layer, click the Disable Layer 📢 button.